leslylopez43/VenueDjango/README.md

 #### Special Offer Table

+The "Special Offer Table" presents special deals and offers associated with event venues:

+- **Offer ID**: A unique identifier for each special offer.

+- **Product ID**: The ID of the associated product or venue eligible for the special offer.

+- **Family Packages**: Indicates the availability of family packages for events.

+- **Summer Party**: Specifies whether special offers apply to summer parties.

+- **Club**: Indicates availability for club events with special promotions.

+- **All Special Offers**: Highlights overarching special offers that apply to various events and celebrations.

+- **Baby Shower**: Specifies special offers related to baby shower events.

+- **Corporate Events**: Indicates special offers for corporate events.

+- **Christmas**: Specifies special offers for Christmas events and festivities.

+- **Lifestyle & Photoshoots**: Indicates special offers related to lifestyle and photoshoot sessions.

+##### Special Offer Table

 | Field            | Description            |
 |------------------|------------------------|
 | Offer ID         | Unique identifier for the special offer |